-- Real-time tracking of multiple faces and facial features in input video or images
+- Real-time tracking of multiple faces and 99 facial points in input video or images

-- Returns 2D and 3D head pose, the coordinates of facial feature points (e.g. chin tip, nose tip, lip corners, mouth contour, chin pose, eyebrow contours), fitted 3D face model, eye closure and eye rotation (gaze direction)
+- Returns 2D and 3D head pose, the coordinates of facial feature points (e.g. chin tip, nose tip, lip corners, mouth contour, chin pose, eyebrow contours, ears, irises, etc.), fitted 3D face model, eye closure and eye rotation (gaze direction)

 - Instant initialization: tracking starts immediately when the face is visible

 - Robust recovery from any losses due to occlusions, face turning away, tracked person coming and going etc.

 - Lightweight technology enabling high performance across a whole range of supported platforms

 - A detailed Technical Specification brochure is available, including measurements of accuracy, performance, code size, data size and memory usage – contact us to request it.

 - Tracks from any standard camera type (including webcams and mobile phone cameras) or any video file format thanks to the raw image interface

 - Tracks in color or grayscale image, including near-infrared